 Just like any method, BARS has it’s many useful and positive benefits, but this approach is far from being perfect, so you should keep in mind that there are some downsides to this way of rating performance.

-✅ IT IS IMPARTIAL- this employee appraisal process is focused entirely on behavior, also it is objective and that is why it is considered to be fair and equitable.
+This employee appraisal process is focused entirely on behaviour, also it is objective and that is why it is considered to be fair and equitable.

 Behaviourally Anchored Rating Scale Example